Minersville Coke Ovens

-The Minersville Coke Ovens is an historic, American coke oven site that is located in Carbon Township in Huntingdon County, Pennsylvania.
+The Minersville Coke Ovens is an historic coke oven site in Carbon Township in Huntingdon County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1990.

 History and architectural features

 This property includes the remains of beehive and Mitchell coke ovens, the pillars and remains of the tipple, the foundation remains of the supply house, an engine and power house, a substation and hoist house, a blacksmith and machine shop, the railroad rights of way, and the Gordon Mine.
 In 1925, the property had ninety beehive ovens and sixty-seven uncompleted Mitchell ovens.

-It was listed on the National Register of Historic Places in 1990.